serg-ios/serg-ios.github.io/_posts/2021-03-06-my-vocabulary.md

 ## Background and concurrent tasks in SwiftUI

-For other kind of background tasks in SwiftUI, for which the view must be updated after the task finishes.
-A `@State` or `@Published` property can be modified when the task is completed, but it is very important to do this in the main thread, because everything that causes a UI update must be run in the main thread.
+For other kinds of background tasks in SwiftUI, for which the view must be updated after the task finishes.
+A `@State` or `@Published` property can be modified when the task is completed, but it is very important to do this in the main thread because everything that causes a UI update must be run in the main thread.

 ```swift
 extension SpreadsheetView {